Keith Whittington: Academia

 His teaching career began in 1995, with an assistant professorship at the Catholic University of America.
-He joined the Princeton University faculty in 1997.
-Whittington was promoted to associate professor in 2002, and became William Nelson Cromwell Professor of Politics by 2006.
-Whittington was elected a fellow of the American Academy of Arts and Sciences in 2012.
-In 2021, Whittington was appointed to the Presidential Commission on the Supreme Court of the United States.
+He joined the Princeton University faculty in 1997, and he became the William Nelson Cromwell Professor of Politics in 2006, a professorship endowed for the study of law.
+He will join the Yale Law School faculty in July 2024.

-He was the founding chair of the Academic Freedom Alliance and serves on its academic committee.
-He is a visiting fellow at the Hoover Institution.
 He has been a visiting professor at Harvard Law School, the Georgetown University Law Center, and the University of Texas School of Law.
-He is a blogger at the Volokh Conspiracy.